treetrnk/rollem-telegram-bot/README.md

 **[SEE THE WIKI](https://github.com/treetrnk/rollem-telegram-bot/wiki) for usage instructions and examples.**

+## Running The Code

+To run the code, download and extract to a folder.
+You will need to use the Bot Father bot to generate a token for your app.
+Once you have that token, use the command below to run the bot.
+Replace `/PATH/TO/` with the path to bot.py on your computer and `[YOUR_TOKEN_HERE]` with the token you just generated through the Bot Father.

+`/PATH/TO/bot.py [YOUR_TOKEN_HERE]`

 ## Troubleshooting

 If you are receiving an error that says `Server response could not be decoded using UTF-8`, make the following changes to the python-telegram-bot requests.py file: [Bug Fix Diff](https://github.com/python-telegram-bot/python-telegram-bot/pull/1623/files)